Kinky hair

-Afro-textured hair, or kinky hair, is a human hair texture originating from sub-Saharan Africa.
-Each strand of this hair type grows in a tiny, angle-like helix shape.
-The overall effect is such that, contrasted with straight, wavy, or curly hair, afro-textured hair appears denser.
+Kinky hair is a human hair texture prevalent in the Indigenous peoples of Sub-Saharan Africa, Melanesia, Micronesia, Torres Strait Islands, and Tasmania, along with the Negrito populations of Southeast Asia and the Andaman Islands.
+Each strand of this hair type grows in a repeating pattern of small contiguous kinks which can be classified as tight twists and sharp folds.
+These numerous kinks make kinky hair appear denser than straight, wavy, and other curly hair types.

 Terminology

-English adjectives such as "woolly", "kinky", "nappy", or "spiraled" have been used to describe natural afro-textured hair.
-More formally, ulotrichous ("curly-haired" from οὖλος and θρίξ) refers to afro-textured hair, its antonym being leiotrichous ("smooth-haired").
+English adjectives such as woolly, kinky, or spiraled have been used in the mid-20th century to describe natural afro-textured hair.
+More formally, ulotrichous ('curly-haired' from οὖλος and θρίξ) refers to afro-textured hair, its antonym being leiotrichous ('smooth-haired').
 Jean Baptiste Bory de Saint-Vincent in 1825 introduced the scientific term Oulotrichi for the purpose of human taxonomy.

 In 1997, hairstylist Andre Walker created a numerical grading system for human hair types.

-The Andre Walker Hair Typing System classifies afro-textured hair as 'type 4' (there are other types of hair, defined as type 1 for straight hair, type 2 for wavy, and type 3 for curly, with the letters A, B, and C used as indicators of the degree of coil variation in each type), with the subcategory of type 4C being most exemplary of the afro-textured hair.
-However, afro-textured hair is often difficult to categorize because of the many different variations among individuals.
-Those variations include pattern (mainly tight coils), pattern size (watch spring to chalk), density (sparse to dense), strand diameter (fine, medium, coarse), and feel (cottony, woolly, spongy).
+The Andre Walker Hair Typing System classifies kinky hair as 'type 4' (there are other types of hair, defined as type 1 for straight hair, type 2 for wavy, and type 3 for curly, with the letters A, B, and C used as indicators of the degree of coil variation in each type), with the subcategory of type 4C being most exemplary of the kinky hair.
+However, kinky hair is often difficult to categorize because of the many different variations among individuals.
+Those variations include pattern (mainly tight coils), pattern size (watch-spring to chalk), density (sparse to dense), strand diameter (fine, medium, coarse), and feel (cottony, woolly, spongy).
+This leads to variants of kinky hair, like the pepper corn hair found in Khoisan and Pygmy people, and combable thick spirally hair most common in southern and central Africans, which grows exponentially faster than the norm known by dermatologists.
+The 4A, 4B and 4C scale only includes Afroeurasian hair with varying degree of curl patterns.